Professional Sex Therapists in Sydney

 DEFINITION AND CHARACTERISTICS OF SEXUAL ADDICTION

-Untreated sex addiction is characterised by impaired impulse control, escalations of sexual acts, sexual thoughts, and sexual cravings, and by the addict's inability to stop their behaviour, despite their awareness of negative consequences.
+You only need a good sexual therapist, as untreated sex addiction is characterised by impaired impulse control, escalations of sexual acts, sexual thoughts, and sexual cravings, and by the addict's inability to stop their behaviour, despite their awareness of negative consequences.

 SEXUAL ADDICTION DISORDER CAN BE STOPPED